the-swerve/temple/readme.md

 This lib supports the idea that your html is only the declaration and layout of your data, while your js defines the logic and animation of that data.

-It is up to your data model to emit change events, create computed properties, sync with the server, etc. Some examples are [bamboo](https://github.com/defunctzombie/bamboo), [model](https://github.com/component/model), and [modella](https://github.com/modella/modella).
+It is up to your data model to emit change events, create computed properties, sync with the server, etc. Some examples to use alongside deja are [bamboo](https://github.com/defunctzombie/bamboo), [model](https://github.com/component/model), and [modella](https://github.com/modella/modella).

 This lib is heavly inspired by [reactive](https://github.com/component/reactive).